-What is the impact of the new Belgian Code for Companies and Associations on family owned businesses and succession planning?
+What is the impact of the new Belgian Companies and Associations Code on family owned businesses and succession planning?

 Firmly entrenched as a director of an NV/SA

-Under the former Belgian Companies Code (BCC), a director of an NV / SA could be dismissed at any time by the shareholders, with immediate effect and without any notice period or severance pay (‘ad nutum’ revocability).
-Under the BCCA, the ‘ad-nutum’ dismissal of directors in the NV / SA remains the default rule but shareholders may agree otherwise in the articles of association.
+Under the former Belgian Companies Code (BCC), a director of an NV/SA could be dismissed at any time by the shareholders, with immediate effect and without any notice period or severance pay (‘ad nutum’ revocability).
+Under the BCAC, the ‘ad-nutum’ dismissal of directors in the NV/SA remains the default rule but shareholders may agree otherwise in the articles of association.
 In such case, directors of an NV/SA may be granted notice periods and severance payments in case of dismissal, except in the event of dismissal for cause.

-The new BCCA now (among other models) allows for the appointment of a sole director instead of a board of directors, which was the mandatory governance model under the BCC.
-In the new sole director model of the NV / SA, protection against dismissal can be strengthened even further as the BCCA allows for the appointment of a statutory director and/or the granting of veto rights to the sole director against his/her own dismissal.
+The new BCAC now (among other models) allows for the appointment of a sole director instead of a board of directors, which was the mandatory governance model under the BCC.
+In the new sole director model of the NV/SA, protection against dismissal can be strengthened even further as the BCAC allows for the appointment of a statutory director and/or the granting of veto rights to the sole director against his/her own dismissal.
 In such case, the statutory director can only be dismissed for cause, decided with the quorum and majority required for an amendment of the articles of association.

 Tailoring of voting rights and dividend rights

-The BCCA moves away from the mandatory ‘one share, one vote’ rule.
-Under the BCCA, the default continues to be the ‘one share, one vote’ rule, but both non-listed companies of the type BV / SRL and NV / SA will be free to deviate from this rule in the articles of association.
+The BCAC moves away from the mandatory ‘one share, one vote’ rule.
+Under the BCAC, the default continues to be the ‘one share, one vote’ rule, but both non-listed companies of the type BV/SRL and NV/SA will be free to deviate from this rule in the articles of association.
 As a result, there is a substantively increased freedom to issue shares with unlimited multiple voting rights, shares without voting rights or shares with voting rights only in particular situations (e.g. only in the event of (de)mergers, cross-border transfer of registered seat, conversion, liquidation or other fundamental restructurings).

 Simplification of shareholding structures

-The BCCA removes the need to have more than one shareholder in the NV / SA and the BV / SRL.
-Both the NV / SA and the BV / SRL can now be incorporated and owned by a sole shareholder, without risking any penalties for a sole shareholder.
-Under the old BCC, an NV / SA needed to be incorporated by two shareholders, and, as a general rule, both in the NV / SA and in certain circumstances the BV / SPRL, a sole shareholder risked joint and several liability for the obligations and liabilities of the company if no second shareholder was found within a period of one year.
+The BCAC removes the need to have more than one shareholder in the NV/SA and the BV/SRL.
+Both the NV/SA and the BV/SRL can now be incorporated and owned by a sole shareholder, without risking any penalties for a sole shareholder.
+Under the old BCC, an NV/SA needed to be incorporated by two shareholders, and, as a general rule, both in the NV/SA and in certain circumstances the BV/SPRL, a sole shareholder risked joint and several liability for the obligations and liabilities of the company if no second shareholder was found within a period of one year.

 This change is expected to bring an end to the practice of placing one or several nominee shares with family members or other group companies (in order to avoid joint and several liability of a sole shareholder) and offers an opportunity for simplification of existing group structures by regrouping all shares in subsidiaries with a single parent company.